Ultrasonography of chronic venous insufficiency of the legs: Medical uses

 Ultrasonography of chronic venous insufficiency of the legs allows the examiner to evaluate the gross anatomy of the venous networks as well as the blood flow direction, which is crucial in determining vein pathology.
 It has become the reference standard used in the assessment of the condition and hemodynamics of the veins of the lower limbs.

 The normal physiological blood flow is antegrade, flowing from the periphery towards the heart, so evidence of an opposite, retrograde flow might indicate a pathology.

 The presence of a reflux is likewise of note; a reflux, when not isolated in a vein (as simply retrograde), means that the blood flow is bi-directional where once the flow had been only antegrade.

 Risks

 No contraindications are known for this examination.
 Ultrasonography does not involve the use of ionizing radiation, and the procedure is harmless and can be safely used on anybody of any age.
-A World Health Organization report published in 1998 supports this.
+A 1998 World Health Organization report supports this.